Tim Watson

-Timothy Michael Watson (born 13 July 1961) is a former Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
-After retiring from the game, he has continued working in the Australian football industry as a coach, sports journalist and media personality.
+Timothy Michael Watson (born 13 July 1961) is a former AFL player for Essendon & West Coast, former senior coach for St Kilda and current broadcaster for more than 30 years, with the Seven Network from 1992 - 2024 & 1116 SEN radio.

+After retiring from the game, he also continued working in the Australian football industry as a coach.

 Watson was the fourth-youngest player ever to play in the VFL/AFL competition and made a comeback after retirement which included another premiership.

-Tim is a prominent and popular sports journalist and media personality.
-On television he regularly appears on the Seven Network, where he presents the sport on the network's 6:00 pm Melbourne news bulletin and has a special comments role on the station's Australian Football League (AFL) football coverage.
+Watson has been a prominent and popular sports journalist and media personality.

-Football career

-Early career
+Playing career

+Essendon

 Watson made his VFL debut in 1977 for Essendon at the age of fifteen years and 305 days, the fourth-youngest player in the history of the League.

 Watson won the Essendon best-and-fairest award four times (1980, 1985, 1988 and 1989).
 In 1989, he won the AFL Players Association MVP award, now known as the Leigh Matthews Trophy.

 Watson played the ruck-rover in Essendon's 1984 and 1985 grand final victories.
 He was made captain in 1989 and held that position until 1991, before retiring from the game due to the injury problems that had plagued the later part of his career.
 In the 1992 pre-season draft, Watson was recruited by the West Coast Eagles even though he had signalled his intention to retire.
-He never played a game for the club, instead continuing a commentary role with the Seven Network for 1992, which included working as a boundary rider in that year's grand final which the Eagles won.
+He never played a game for the club, instead continuing a commentary role with the Seven Network for 1992, which included working as a boundary rider in that year's grand final, which the Eagles won.

 Comeback

-Early in the 1993 season Essendon coach Kevin Sheedy lured Watson out of retirement.
+Early in the 1993 season, Essendon senior coach Kevin Sheedy lured Watson out of retirement.
 Although Watson was not as fit as he had once been, and was never able to recapture his top form, he played a vital role in the forward line, kicking some important goals throughout the year.
 His experience in what was a very young team was instrumental in helping Essendon win an unexpected premiership that year.

-After the 1994 season, Watson retired for good, having played 307 games and kicked 335 goals.
-Since his retirement, Watson was named the sixth greatest player to ever play for Essendon in the "Champions of Essendon" list, and was named ruck-rover in their "Team of the Century".
+After the 1994 season, Watson retired for good as a player, having played 307 games and kicked 335 goals for Essendon.
+He was also a member of Essendon's 1984, 1985 and 1993 premiership teams.

+Since his retirement, Watson was named the sixth-greatest player to ever play for Essendon in the "Champions of Essendon" list, and he was named ruck-rover in their "Team of the Century".